Skip to main content

 Upfront costs

 This factor plays differently for both futures and forward contracts.
 Starting with forward contracts; no upfront payment is required.
 You can, therefore, sign the contract without having anything in your account, or any cash.
-This makes stores like Sherwood Lumber, which use forward pricing more preferable to customers.
+This makes companies like Sherwood Lumber, which use forward pricing more preferable to customers.
 On the other hand, the presence of upfront payment in futures puts the seller in a very difficult position, especially if the customer flakes out and the contract does not pull through as earlier planned.

 Futures and forward contracts are indeed vital, not just for the reasons of consistency but also to create a strong relationship between the customer and the seller.
 The above mentioned are basically the top differences between futures and forward contracts in lumber buying; and as illustrated, the concepts are almost similar.
 For some of the best deals on lumber with forward pricing, you can always contact Sherwood lumber, sign your deal and have your business or project running smoothly.